Vince-0/Log-parser/README.md

-LogParser - Log Analysis Tool
+Log Parser - Log Analysis Tool
 ===================================

 Python script to parse log files to identify and report specific keywords and their associated